unitcellhub/unitcellapp/README.md

 *UnitcellApp* can be wrapped by Electron to create a desktop application.
 As the backbone features are built upon Python, this requires some initial setup to create the binaries required by Electron.
-To do so, open a command line and run
+To create the executable, first install the UV python packaging utility as found at https://docs.astral.sh/uv/getting-started/installation/.
+Then, run

 ```
 pyinstaller.bat
 ```

-which can take 5-20 minutes to run.
+which can take 2-10 minutes to run.
 This batch files runs pyinstaller to create an executable version of *UnitcellApp*, which is placed in the folder "dist/unitcellapp/unitcellapp.exe"
 Due to limitations with pyinstaller, this is a somewhat unstable process.
-It have been verified to work on Windows.
+It has been verified to work on Windows.
 It can likely be generalized to Mac and Linux, but hasn't been completed successfully to-date.

 Next, make the Electron app by running